guangyu-zhou/MuPIPR/README.md

     }

 ## PIPR (ISMB 2019)
-Also check out the follow up work in the Bioinformatics (ISMB) paper [Multifaceted Protein-Protein Interaction Prediction Based on Siamese Residual RCNN](http://dx.doi.org/10.1093/bioinformatics/btz328), in which we provide an end-to-end neural learning system to predict multifaceted PPI information.
+Also check out the follow up work in the Bioinformatics (Procs of ISMB) paper [Multifaceted Protein-Protein Interaction Prediction Based on Siamese Residual RCNN](http://dx.doi.org/10.1093/bioinformatics/btz328), in which we provide an end-to-end neural learning system to predict multifaceted PPI information.
 The released software is available at [muhaochen/seq_ppi](https://github.com/muhaochen/seq_ppi).